 - 4.16 As the supply of housing from extant planning permissions and other suitable sites was insufficient to meet the District's requirements in full, it was necessary to release land from the Metropolitan Green Belt for the purposes of delivering additional housing.
 The release of Green Belt land was achieved through defined Settlement Extension Allocations.
-These Settlement Extension Allocations have formed and continue to form the predominant source of new housing in the District across the current plan period. - 4.17 The Core Strategy included an indicative trajectory for its Settlement Extension Allocations, presented in Table 5 below:
+These Settlement Extension Allocations have formed and continue to form the predominant source of new housing in the District across the current plan period.
+Table 5 shows that settlement extensions enabled by release of Green Belt has made a significant contribution to housing delivery over the last three year window. - 4.17 Expected delivery from settlement extensions have been slower than expected.
+Some of these sites have been slow coming forward which could be attributed to market forces hindering land acquisition and development processes, and / or constraints from the planning processes such as lengthy S106 negotiations.